Xu-lab-Evolution/EAWAG_ADD/README.md

 # Disclaimer

 This repository contains the main components used to process the raw data and to analyze it.
 Raw data is available at NCBI SRA under the BioProject number `PRJNA849360`.
+The r-marddown file can also be found in this folder.

 # Code